 It is possible to cross the border for a day to see the Victoria Falls from both sides, but you will have to pay for an entry visa, something in the region of $50.

 Mixed Feelings about the best time to visit Victoria Falls

-In truth, I was a little disappointed as I was there in dry season so the falls weren’t in full flow, but I did find out you can’t visit the Devil’s Pool when it is, as it’s too dangerous, so I got over my disappointment pretty quickly.
+In truth, I was a little disappointed as I was there in the dry season so the falls weren’t in full flow, but I did find out you can’t visit the Devil’s Pool when it is, as it’s too dangerous, so I got over my disappointment pretty quickly.

-If you just want to see the falls, you’d have to go at the end of wet season to see it in all it’s glory.
+If you just want to see the falls, you’d have to go at the end of the wet season to see it in all its glory.
 But, if you want to visit Devil’s Pool?
 Then you may have to think a bit harder.
 Rainy season is from November to April.
 I was visiting at the end of October, possibly the driest possible time!